NVIDIA/cloud-native-docs/container-toolkit/arch-overview.rst

 .. image:: graphics/nvidia-docker-arch.png
    :width: 800

 The packaging of the NVIDIA Container Toolkit is also reflective of these dependencies.
-It is recommended that users install the ``nvidia-docker2`` top-level package for their version of Docker.
-The package dependencies can be seen below:
+If you start with the top-level ``nvidia-docker2`` package for Docker, the package dependencies can be seen below:

 .. code-block:: bash